Cross-client Label Propagation for Transductive and Semi-Supervised Federated Learning: Introduction

 \myparagraph{Contribution}\quad In this work we propose \emph{Cross-Client Label Propagation (\method)} which follows a data-centric approach. \method allows multiple clients, each with labeled and unlabeled data, to cooperatively compute labels for their unlabeled data.
 This is done using a transductive approach, where the goal is label inference restricted to some predefined set of unlabeled examples.
 In particular this approach does not require a model to be trained in order to infer labels.
 Specifically, \method takes a graph-based approach to directly assign labels to the unlabeled data.
 It builds a joint data graph of a group of clients and propagates the clients' label information along the edges.
 Naively, this approach would require the clients to centrally share their data.
 That, however, would violate the constraints of federated learning.

 \method allows for multiple clients to jointly infer labels from a cross-client data graph \emph{without} them having to share their data.
+We refer to this privacy guarantee, in which a client's data never leaves their own device, as data confidentiality.
 To achieve this \method exploits the modular and distributed nature of the problem.
 It uses locality-sensitive hashing and secure Hamming distance computation to efficiently estimate the cross-client data graph.
 It then distributes the label propagation computation across clients and aggregates the results using a customized variant of \textit{secure summation}.
 The key benefits of this approach are: \begin{itemize} \item \method enables the data of multiple clients to be leveraged when estimating the graph and propagating labels.
-This is beneficial as the prediction quality of label propagation increases substantially when more data is used. \item \method preserves privacy in the sense that it does not require clients to share their data with anyone else.
+This is beneficial as the prediction quality of label propagation increases substantially when more data is used. \item \method achieves data confidentiality, since it does not require clients to share their data with anyone else.
 Instead clients only have to share approximate data point similarities with the server. \item \method is communication efficient as it does not require training a model over multiple communication rounds but requires only a single round of communication. \end{itemize} As a technique to transfer label information from labeled to unlabeled points, \method is versatile enough to be used in a variety of contexts.
 We illustrate this by providing two applications within federated learning.
 In the first we employ \method purely for making predictions at inference time.
 We demonstrate empirically on a real-world, highly heterogeneous, federated medical image dataset that \method is able to assign high quality labels to unlabeled data.
 When all clients are partly labeled we observe \method to outperform purely local label propagation, which illustrates the benefits of leveraging more data. \method also obtains strong results when using fully labeled clients to infer labels on different, fully unlabeled clients, even when these clients have very different data distributions.
 In both these scenarios we find that running \method on features obtained from models trained using \emph{FederatedAveraging} gives significantly better accuracy than purely using the model predictions.